 Every experience between interview one and interview 16 is a mix of heartbreaking no’s and learning experiences.

 I try to make the most of what I got.

 I set myself a rule that I have no right to complain, give up or quit if I attended less than thirty interviews.

 I do my best to have 2 or more interviews a day (ideally, one in the morning and one in the afternoon) for a month to get hired as soon as I can.

-Thank you for reading and thank you for your attention.
+Thank you for reading this far and thank you for your attention.
+God bless.

 Always remember that if I can do it, you can do it too.

-Successful people are willing to experience temporary discomfort and do difficult activities that unsuccessful people are NOT willing to do so that they are able to build the life and enjoy benefits that unsuccessfull people will never have.
+CHAMPIONS are willing to experience temporary discomfort and VOLUNTARILY face difficult activities that LOSERS are NOT willing to do.
+And this is the reason CHAMPIONS are able to BUILD the life and enjoy benefits and SUCCESS that LOSERS will never have.

 I am always praying for your success.